mieweb/docs/content/functions/system-administration/security/my-settings.md

 * Show Complete Checkbox:  If this is set to YES, it will show a box in the options column of the tasklist screen.
 Check-marking this box will consider the task completed and puts a strike through it and eventually takes it out of the task queue.
 This is just a preference to quickly mark a task complete, or go thru the other steps of marking a task completed.
 * Show MR:  If this is set to YES, it will show the patient's MR# in the tasklist regarding column and will also show the patient's name of who the task is regarding.
 If set to NO, only the patient name will appear to identify who the task is regarding.
 * Expand Task in Document View:  If set to YES, when you are looking at a specific document in a patient's chart, it will always open and list in detail any tasks related to that specific document below the document on the screen.
 If set to no, you will only see the task hide/show link beneath the document on the screen.
 To open and view the task in detail you would just click show.
 This setting set to YES will always keep that detail open on any patient, any document.
 If set to NO, the task details do not appear, just the link to open them for viewing when desire.

-### EMR

-#### Billing

-* CPT Picklist: ALL is the option.
-If your system has a program that uses CPT codes, this tab/list shows the CPT codes you use most often and can select from this tab for programs.
-Example: {{% system-name %}} encounter forms.

 ### Orders